 - To copy the entire column, click on the column letter, in my case it is B. You’ll see that the entire column is selected.

 - Now press Ctrl + C on your keyboard to copy the data.
-Please don’t use Ctrl+V shortcut to paste the data because it won’t paste as values.
-Because we want to get rid of the functions leaving the data, we can’t use the Ctrl+V shot cut to paste.
+Please don’t use the Ctrl+V shortcut to paste the data because it won’t paste as values.
+Since we want to get rid of the functions leaving the data, we can’t use the Ctrl+V shot cut.

-- To past as values, go to the Home tab, and click on the Arrow below the paste button.
+- Instead, go to the Home tab, and click on the Arrow below the paste button.
 You’ll see all the available past options.
 If you look through the options you’ll see the paste values option.